sfwrprogclass/moneySmartz/README.md

 4. Commit your changes (`git commit -m 'Add some amazing feature'`)
 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

+### Before Contributing
+- Run the test scripts to ensure your changes don't break existing functionality
+- Test the game thoroughly by playing through different scenarios
+- Follow the existing code structure and naming conventions

 ## Tips for Success